 Many believe that the first Sazerac called for cognac, a spirit that was prevalent in French-influenced New Orleans during the 1800s.
 A cognac called Sazerac-de-Forge-et-Fils was served at the original Sazerac Coffee House, and Antoine Peychaud (inventor of the cocktail’s necessary Peychaud’s bitters) was known to enjoy combining his bitters with French brandy.

 Distilled from grapes, cognac produces a different Sazerac than grain-based rye whiskey.
 While rye lends its trademark spice notes to the drink, cognac moves the flavor profile in a fruity and floral direction.
-Both versions are equally strong, provided that you’re using spirits of similar proof, and each allows the fiercely aromatic absinthe to shine through.
+Both versions are equally strong, provided that you’re using spirits of similar proof, and each allows the fiercely aromatic absinthe to shine.

 This recipe was shared by bartending legend Gary Regan.
 Try making it yourself, and see the difference.
 Better yet, make a couple Sazeracs side by side, one with cognac and one with rye whiskey.
 Only then can you crown a champion.